nmarshall23/vue-okta-signin-widget/README.md

 # vue-okta-signin-widget

-A Vue plugin for okta-signin-widget, and Auth Handling.
+Vue plugin for okta-signin-widget, and Auth Handling.

 This library only handles OpenID Connect redirect flow.